HomeTrue North Blog

 9. Climb the Sand Dunes at Spruce Woods Provincial Park

 Spruce Woods Provincial Park in Manitoba, Canada, is a haven for those who love the outdoors.
-The park's most popular features include the sand dunes.
-Due to the gorgeous sand dunes, it is the ideal spot for sandboarding, hiking, and camping.
+The park's most popular feature includes a desert-like area called the Spirit Sands.
+Here you'll find cacti, wild reptiles and The Devil's Punch Bowl, a unique crater-shaped lake.
+In the area are also 30 metre high sand dunes - these gorgeous sand dunes make this the ideal spot for activities like sandboarding, hiking, and camping.
 You can stroll along the park's paths and take in the scenery all summer.

 A couple walk along sand dunes on a summer day in Spruce Woods Provincial Park